Cage to Rattle

 Cage to Rattle is the fifth studio album by American rock band Daughtry, released on July 27, 2018, through RCA Records.
 This is their first studio album in five years since Baptized in 2013.
 At just ten songs, this album is Daughtry's shortest album to date.
 It is also their first album with drummer Brandon Maclin.
-Upon its release the album received predominantly positive reviews from music critics, with some calling it the group's strongest and most mature work.
+Upon its release the album received mixed reviews from music critics, with some calling it the group's strongest and most mature work.
 This was Daughtry's last album to be released on RCA Records.

 Background

-Daughtry began recording the album back in April 2016 at the Blackbird Studios in Nashville, Tennessee and concluded in May 2018.
+Daughtry began recording the album back in April 2016 at the Blackbird Studio in Nashville, Tennessee and concluded in May 2018.

 Daughtry said about the album, "Cage to Rattle has been the most fun yet most challenging album we've ever made.
 It's a musical stew we've been cooking up for more than 2 years and we can't wait to satisfy the appetites of our amazing fans who've been patiently waiting for this record!".

 Singles

 "Deep End" is the first single and was released on June 5, 2018.

-"As You Are" was the second single and was released on June 5, 2019 as a celebrations of Pride Month.
+"As You Are" was the second single and was released on June 5, 2019, as a celebrations of Pride Month.

 Reception

-The album received positive reviews from critics.
+The album received mixed reviews from critics.
 AllMusic's Stephen Thomas Erlewine wrote that the album showed the band moving away from their previous hard rock style to encompass a more mellow stance.
 Erlewine wrote that the few "rock signifiers" used by Daughtry were "in service to an album that is otherwise adult alternative easy listening."